Management of Gastrointestinal Adverse Events in Patients Receiving GLP-1 and GLP-2 Therapy: Strategies and Considerations

 Regular, moderate exercise can help maintain overall health and may reduce the severity of side effects.
 Walking, swimming, and cycling are gentle activities that can be beneficial.

-Clinical Guidelines for Semaglutide Administration
+Clinical Guidelines for GLP-1 and GLP-2 Administration

 Dosage and Injection Recommendations

-Semaglutide is usually started at a low dose to help our patients adjust.
+GLP-1 and GLP-2 is usually started at a low dose to help our patients adjust.
 The typical starting dosage is 0.25 mg once weekly for the first four weeks.
 This allows the body to get used to the medication.
 After this period, the dose can be increased to 0.5 mg per week.

 For those who require further glucose control, healthcare professionals may prescribe a dose increase to 1 mg weekly.
-We recommend that patients inject semaglutide on the same day each week, at any time of the day, with or without meals.
+We recommend that patients inject GLP-1 and GLP-2 on the same day each week, at any time of the day, with or without meals.
 The injection should be administered subcutaneously in areas such as the abdomen, thigh, or upper arm.
 It is important for us to provide clear instructions on injection technique to ensure effectiveness and reduce discomfort.

 Monitoring and Addressing Hypoglycemic Events